Public Functions

 • logg: log10 surface gravity (cgs).

-• Fe_H: metallicity [Fe/H] (dex), used to build A_X.
+• Fe_H: metallicity [Fe/H] (dex); used to build the abundance vector A_X.

-• vsini: projected rotation velocity (m/s).
+• vsini: projected rotational velocity (m/s).

-• v_macro: macroturbulent velocity (m/s); if NaN, uses vmac_fit(Teff, logg).
+• v_macro: macroturbulent velocity scale ζ (m/s); if NaN, uses vmac_fit(Teff, logg).

-• istar: inclination angle in degrees (90 = equator-on).
+• istar: stellar inclination (degrees; 90 = equator-on).

 source